danisaiz14/NBA_Project/README.md

 The second one, [salaries_player.csv](../master/data/salaries_player.csv), is a list of the players of all the teams of the NBA and his salaries.
 It has 621 rows and 3 columns (Player, Salary and Team).

-What questions (from above) can be answered using the data in this dataset?
-TBD
+This dataset can answer the third question.